 We did our best to make this chart accurate, but please take into account the variability induced by Mother Nature.
 Please let us know if you have any questions.

-Pricing per person, Saturday to Saturday, 4 guests max. per week
+Pricing per person, 4 guests max. per week, mid June through late July

 - Round-trip air charter from King Salmon to camp via helicopter